Soft Skills for Every Developer, Designer and QA Tester

 Most often, people are hired for their technical capabilities and hard skills.
 These skills are acquired through education, certifications, on-the-job training and special training programs.
 As such, they are easy to define and measure.

-A hard skill, for example, of an IT professional is computer programming or web designing.
+A hard skill, for example, of an IT professional is being able to work with different computer programming languages or web designing.
 For a non-IT career, cooking is a hard skill for chefs.

 Soft skills, on the other hand, are referred to as people skills.
 Some would immediately associate it with communication skills.
 However, soft skills actually cover beyond just effective communication, both verbal and nonverbal, and the art of listening.